Giorgio Faletti: Music

-Approaching in the meantime the world of music, in 1988 he released the mini-album Colletti bianchi, the soundtrack of the TV series of the same name in which he was one of the main actors.
+Approaching the world of music in the meantime, in 1988, he released the mini-album Colletti bianchi, the soundtrack of the TV series of the same name in which he was one of the main actors.
 In 1991 he released his second album, Disperato ma non serio, launched by the single Ulula, and he composed the song "Traditore", included in Mina's album Caterpillar.
 In 1992, he participated, for the first time, at the Sanremo Music Festival in tandem with Orietta Berti with the song "Rumba di Tango".

 In 1994, Faletti got his main success as a singer-songwriter with the song "Signor Tenente", inspired by massacres of Capaci and Via D'Amelio, ranking second at the Sanremo Music Festival and also winning the Critics' Award.
 The subsequent album, Come un cartone animato, was a platinum album.

 In 1995, at the Sanremo Festival, he sang "L'assurdo mestiere", a sort of prayer-thanks to the Lord, revealing a melancholic and reflective side.
 In the same festival, as part-author of the song sung by Gigliola Cinquetti, "Giovane vecchio cuore".

 He has also written songs for Fiordaliso, as well as two songs from the album Camminando, Camminando (1996), and the whole album Il dito e la luna (1998), both by Angelo Branduardi.
 In 2000, he released Nonsense, his sixth and last album.
 In 2007, Faletti was back at the Sanremo Festival, as the author of the song "The Show Must Go On", sung by Milva, ranked tenth position.
 The song was part of the album Territorio nemico, entirely written (lyrics and music) by Faletti.
-In 2009 he composed the song "Gli anni che non hai", included in Marco Masini's album L'Italia... e altre storie.
+In 2009, he composed the song "Gli anni che non hai", included in Marco Masini's album L'Italia... e altre storie.